In a sentence, I'd say I am a customer-oriented, DevOps and support engineer with deep infrastructure knowledge.

 From Jan 2019 to June 2019 I was an Associate Support Engineer at Chrome River Technologies in Los Angeles, CA, an accounts payable SaaS company valued at over $1 billion (a unicorn).

-At Chrome River, I first supported higher-education clients using the EXPENSE product, troubleshooting their encumbrance workflows leveraging Talend, Boomi, and RESTful APIs.
-I was also the SME for mobile apps and email flows.
+At Chrome River, I first supported higher-education clients using the EXPENSE product, and enabled excellent customer experience by applying end-to-end product knowledge to customer solutions.
+I was the SME for mobile apps and email flows.
 Later I was selected for movement to INVOICE product, a high case-load, more specialized area, where I was once again the SME for emails.